liliaguillet/echoedge/Doc/user.rst

 the masked images used later for Segment Anything processing as *.png*.
 After there are two other flders with the results of the schools extraction as *.png* and *.csv* wth the details of the morphometric descriptions.

-Here the process.The detail description of th process can be found in the article :
+Here the process.The detail description of the process can be found in the article : **comming soon**

 Processing example